Builder dashboard showing open jobsite issues, completed items, and a live issue report shared from PunchPad

 What’s the difference between jobsite issues and a punch list?

-Jobsite issues are identified throughout the build during daily or weekly walkthroughs.
-A punch list is typically the collection of unresolved issues that remain near the end of a phase or before close-out.
+Jobsite issues are tracked throughout the build as work is happening.
+A punch list is usually the shorter unresolved list that remains near the end of a phase or before close-out.
+In practice, builders use a jobsite issue tracker to catch and manage problems early so the final punch list stays smaller and cleaner.

 Why don’t spreadsheets work for tracking construction issues?